Radruż

 Radruż is a village in the administrative district of Gmina Horyniec-Zdrój, within Lubaczów County, Subcarpathian Voivodeship, in south-eastern Poland, close to the border with Ukraine.
-It lies approximately 21 km east of Lubaczów and 101 km east of the regional capital Rzeszów.

 The local landmark is the St. Paraskevi Church, a UNESCO World Heritage Site and Historic Monument of Poland.

+Five Polish citizens were murdered by Nazi Germany in the village during World War II.